Showing posts with label Inner Peace. Show all posts

 7. Focus on Something Completely Different.

-Suppose someone has done something to make you angry.
-Think about something which will make you happy.
-The best antidote to negativity is to focus on the positive.
+something which will make you happy.
+The best antidote to negativity is

 8. Breathe Deeply.